vegaprotocol/documentation/docs/concepts/trading-framework/market-protections.md

 Price monitoring exists to determine the real price, in the case that price moves are extreme and unrealistic.
 If the move is deemed to be large, the market's trading mode is temporarily changed into auction mode to get more information from market participants before any trades are generated.

 Distinguishing between small and large moves can be highly subjective and market-dependent.
-The protocol relies on risk models to formalise this process.
+The protocol relies on risk models and price monitoring triggers to formalise this process.

 A market's risk model can be used to obtain the price distribution at a future point in time, given the current price and the model parameter.
 A price monitoring auction trigger can be constructed using a projected fixed time horizon and probability level.